 - Church History

 —James White’s Sunday School series on Church History at the Phoenix Reformed Baptist Church, spanning from the early church and its Jewish backdrop to the latter years of John Calvin’s life, with a thrilling survey of the infamous Munster Rebellion.
+The series goes quite deep in the topics it addresses, though those topics are limited to a slice of history ending shortly after the Reformation.

 - Reformed Theology and the Doctrines of Grace